benknoble/Dotfiles/docs/features.md

 - Filetype plugins and syntax on.

-- Automatic fold column if the window entered has folds.

 - `Q` for formatting.

 - Center results of common jumps (`n`, `G`, mouse click)

 - Escape insert mode with all variations of `jj` and `jk`

 - `gb` to fly through buffers!
-(Though airline mappings work better.)
+(Though unimpaired mappings work better.)

 - Save with `<Leader>s`.